canonical/ubuntu-core-docs/docs/explanation/system-snaps/modem-manager/how-to-guides/configure-cellular-connections.md

 Found 1 bearers:
     /org/freedesktop/ModemManager1/Bearer/0
 ```
-To retrieve information about the bearer (as usual, we specify the bearer with the number at the end of the bearer's DBus path):
+To retrieve information about the bearer (as usual, we specify the bearer with the number at the end of the bearer's D-Bus path):

 ```bash
 $ sudo mmcli -b 0